hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 <!-- https://github.com/hyperledger/besu/blob/main/CONTRIBUTING.md -->

 ## PR description

+Fixes a bug that caused Besu to not restart healing properly when changing pivot blocks.
+Snapsync thought the sync was done instead of restarting on a new pivot block.

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->